syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 {% highlight c# %}
 //Creates an empty WordDocument instance
 WordDocument document = new WordDocument();
-//Loads or opens an existing word document using read only stream. document.OpenReadOnly("Template.docx", Syncfusion.DocIO.FormatType.Docx);
+//Loads or opens an existing word document using read only stream document.OpenReadOnly("Template.docx", Syncfusion.DocIO.FormatType.Docx);
 {% endhighlight %}

 {% highlight vb.net %}
 'Creates an empty WordDocument instance
 Dim document As WordDocument = New WordDocument
-'Loads or opens an existing word document using read only stream. document.OpenReadOnly("Template.docx", Syncfusion.DocIO.FormatType.Docx)
+'Loads or opens an existing word document using read only stream document.OpenReadOnly("Template.docx", Syncfusion.DocIO.FormatType.Docx)
 {% endhighlight %}